 Image Source: Spotify

 This guest blog article was written by Emily Banks who is a bay area native that got tired of San Francisco’s cold beaches and decided to move to San Diego.
-She is currently the HR editor for 365 Business and a digital marketing expert for Arnett Credentials.
-When she is not typing away on her office keyboard, she can be found eating street tacos in the sunshine.
+She is currently the HR editor for 365 Business.
+Emily is a digital marketing expert for Arnett Credentials.